habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

   > Note: In addition to specifying the keys you defined in `pkg_exports`, you **must** have a default.toml file indicating the port values to expose.

 **pkg_binds**
 : Optional.
 An associative array representing services which you depend on and the configuration keys that you expect the service to export (by their `pkg_exports`).
-These binds *must* be set for the supervisor to load the service.
+These binds *must* be set for the Supervisor to load the service.
 The loaded service will wait to run until its bind becomes available.
 If the bind does not contain the expected keys, the service will not start successfully.

   ~~~
   pkg_binds=(